ingyuseong/ubuntu-boilerplate/README.md

 # ubuntu-boilerplate
-A script to install some necessary stuff–CUDA, Conda, etc
+Simple scripts for installing some necessary stuff–CUDA, Conda, etc

 Execute the script without saving it to disk
 ```